ave-llan/counterpoint-guide/README.md

 ## About
 Visualization created with [D3.js](d3js.org).

 Pitches are synthesized with the help of [Tone.js](http://tonejs.org/).

 Sound icons courtesy of Google's [Material Design](https://www.google.com/design/icons/).

-Counterpoint rules largely based on Salzer and Schachter's [Counterpoint in Composition](http://amzn.to/1kssKjp).
+Counterpoint rules based on Salzer and Schachter's [Counterpoint in Composition](http://amzn.to/1kssKjp).